octachrome/treason/README.md

                 ...
             }
         ],
         playerIdx: 0                // The index of your player
         numPlayers: 2               // The number of players in the game
         state: {
             playerIdx: 0,           // The index of the player whose turn it is
             name: "",               // The name of the current game state
             action: "",             // The action which is being attempted in the current turn, or null
             target: 1,              // The index of the player who is targetted by the current action, or null
-            role: ""        // The role being used to block the current action, or null }
+            role: "",               // The role being used to block the current action, or null
+            exchangeOptions: [],    // When exchanging, the roles you can choose from }
     }